-Criminals are getting more and more devious and tech-savvy, but as an operator you aren’t defenseless.
-Training is the key to credit card fraud prevention.
-Here are some basic best practices to keep your guests – and your business – safe from credit card data theft:
+Criminals are getting more and more devious and tech-savvy, but you’re not defenseless as a restaurant operator.
+Employee training is the key to credit card fraud prevention.
+Here six things you can do to keep your guests – and your business – safe from credit card data theft:

 - Keep payment processing machines in line of sight of guests and other employees.